chevcast/shotgun/API Documentation.md

 **cmdsDir (string)** - If specified then shotgun will use this directory to look for your command modules.
 Defaults to 'shotgun_cmds'.

+**defaultModules (object)** - Any default command modules will appear as properties here and are set to 'true' by default.
+You can set any or all of them to false if needed and they will not load.

 **namespace (string)** - Identifies this shell instance.
 Particularly useful when shotgun-client is used to create browser consoles.
 Defaults to 'shotgun'.

-**defaultModules (object)** - Any default command modules will appear as properties here and are set to 'true' by default.
-You can set any or all of them to false if needed and they will not load.
+**loadNpmCmds (bool)** - Instructs shotgun not to load command modules installed via NPM.

 ### Properties